 submarine Hawaii

 Situated off the coast of balmy West Maui, Maui Submarine Tours dips visitors under the Pacific, where an array of glistening marine life—including eels, turtles, and rays—frolic in the clear-as-glass waters.
-The entertaining, erudite staff provides commentary and lessons throughout (consider it fodder for future trivia games) and gives guests the chance to see the replica of one of Maui’s most infamous shipwrecks.
+The entertaining, erudite staff provides commentary and lessons throughout (consider it fodder for future trivia games) and allows guests to see the replica of one of Maui’s most infamous shipwrecks.

 line